About Sarah Hall

 Her second collection, Madame Zero, was published in 2017.
 It was shortlisted for the Edge Hill Prize (winning the ‘Readers’ Prize’ category) and won the East Anglian Book of the Year Fiction category.
 The lead story, Mrs Fox, won the BBC National Short Story Award in 2013.
 The story Goodnight Nobody won an O'Henry Prize in the USA.
 The story Evie was shortlisted for the Sunday Times (EFG/Audible) Prize.

 Sarah’s third short story collection, Sudden Traveller, was published in November 2019.
-The title story was shortlisted for the BBC National Short Story Award 2018, making her the only author to be three times shortlisted for this prize.
+The title story was shortlisted for the BBC National Short Story Award 2018.

 She went on to win the BBC National Short Story Award for The Grotesques, another story in the collection, and is the first and only author to have won the award twice.
 The Grotesques was also honoured as a finalist for the 2020 ASME (American Society of Magazine Editors) Award for Fiction.
 The collection was shortlisted for the James Tait Black Memorial prize and The Edge Hill prize.